FunnierBe/creVass/docs/source/index.rst

 PRACTCIAL troubleshooting ... the depths of artificial intelligence is all about CLEAVAGE ... if you want to solve a problem, you start by taking stuff away.

-Learn the internals ... somebody has to do it!
+Get down into the internals ... it might be ugly, but somebody is going to have to do it!

-For a quick rundown on getting started with Surround see :ref:`getting-started`.
+For a quick rundown on getting started with this fork of Surround see :ref:`getting-started`.
 For more information on the aim and philosophy of Surround see :ref:`about`.
 Just need to learn more about a particular method or class?
 See :ref:`surround-api`.